 The LX5 has similar specs (only does 720p) but now compresses in AVCHD Lite codec, which should mean a better image (theoretically).
 [Last updated 11/8/11]

 A Word on 3D

 Shooting in 3D increases the complexity of the shoot enormously, and is not for the faint of heart.
 As of November 2011, 3D camera rigs for indies are still very experimental.
 Still, it is worth considering because it will help future-proof your film.

 I’m bullish on 3D.
 Along with 4k+ TVs & playback, it is the inevitable next development for consumers who have finished upgrading to HD.
 The biggest Hollywood movies are now almost uniformly coming out in 3D and I expect that to filter down — just as color and sound did when they were introduced to movies.

 For more, read the extensive post with my thoughts on 3D For Indies.

 A hint on avoiding headaches in post: Know your post-production workflow before you shoot, so that you can organize the footage appropriately while you shoot.
 Having files or tapes in HDV vs. DVCProHD vs. HDCam vs. HDCam-SR vs. AVCHD vs. XDCAM vs. .dpx makes a huge difference!

 A hint on making the decision between two similar cameras: Flip a coin.
-It doesn't matter that much.
-Other considerations like lighting, acting, production design etc. will affect your film much more.
+It doesn’t matter that much.
+Other considerations like lighting, acting, production design and a d.p. who knows how to use the camera will affect your film much more.
 Mark Stolaroff of No Budget Film School is very eloquent on this topic.